HagenC/Neonatal-HSV-Proteomics/README.md

 ### **2. Data Merging and Initial Quality Control**
 * Merges covariate and assay data.
-* Filters out "CTRL" assays for further analysis.
+* Filters out "CTRL" assays.

 ### **3. PCA Outlier Detection**
    * Performs Principal Component Analysis (PCA) for each assay panel to detect and flag outliers based on a 3-standard-deviation rule.